5 Types of Open Ended Questions for Business Meeting

 • What's stopping you from achieving your goals?

-• How would change help you?
+• How would a change help you?

 • Why have you chosen this service in the past and how has it worked for you?